-In fact, at a recent meeting with an insurance brand we shared some experiences and facts from multi-channel approaches.
-The clients seemed surprised when I suggested that we often find that the inbound telephone channel option gave a far higher return on investment than online.
+In fact, at a recent meeting with an insurance brand Anaylin shared some experiences and facts from multi-channel approaches.
+The clients seemed surprised when we suggested that we often find that the inbound telephone channel option gave a far higher return on investment than online.

 Of course, further analysis will undoubtedly show variations by customer type, channel preference and needs, but the opportunity to optimise is huge.

 Here are two real-life examples of which call for a more sophisticated channel approach: